econmonicagr/econmonicagr.github.io/_pages/about.md

 About Me
 ======
 I am an economist at the International Monetary Fund.
-I received my Ph.D. in Economics at the University of Washington in 2021.
+I received my Ph.D. in Economics at the University of Washington.

 I am an applied macroeconomist with a [research portfolio](https://econmonicagr.github.io/research/) comprised of papers in international macroeconomics, macro-finance, and applied time series analysis.
 And my passion is to develop theory-based policy implications through empirical work.